Peggy O'Neal (lawyer)

-Peggy Yvonne O'Neal AO (born 19 April 1952) is an American-born Australian lawyer who, since October 2013, has served as the president of the Richmond Football Club in the Australian Football League (AFL).
+Peggy Yvonne O'Neal AO (born 19 April 1952) is an American-born Australian lawyer who, from 2013 to 2022, served as the president of the Richmond Football Club in the Australian Football League (AFL).
 She is the first woman in AFL history to serve as a club president.
-The Australian Financial Review has named her in its list of "Top 100 Women of Influence".
-In 2019 she was appointed an Officer of the Order of Australia (AO) for distinguished service to Australian rules football, to superannuation and finance law, and to the advancement of women in leadership roles.
-She was appointed Chancellor of RMIT University in October 2021.
+Since January 2022, she has served as Chancellor of RMIT University.

-Early life and legal career
+Early life and education

-O'Neal was born and raised in the now-abandoned small mining community of Killarney, West Virginia.
-She comes from a family of coal miners, and was the first in her family to go to university, studying law at the University of Virginia.
+Peggy Yvonne O'Neal was born on 19 April 1952 and raised in the now-abandoned small mining community of Killarney, West Virginia.
+She comes from the family of coal miner, and was the first in her family to go to university, studying law at the University of Virginia.

+Career

+Law

 O'Neal moved to Australia in 1989, after falling in love with an Australian backpacker while on holiday in Greece.
 She settled in the suburb of Richmond, Victoria, where she was introduced to football by friends.

 O'Neal worked as a lawyer with Herbert Smith Freehills and later with Lander & Rogers, and served on the boards of MLC Limited and the Commonwealth Superannuation Corporation.
-She was also chairman of the Law Council of Australia's superannuation committee and served as a consultant to the Rudd Government's review of the superannuation system.
+She was also chair of the Law Council of Australia's superannuation committee, and served as a consultant to the Rudd Government's review of the superannuation system.